Your age and the time until you retire are key factors in assessing your risk tolerance.

 before investing.
 Wealthfront Brokerage Corporation serves as the distributor and the underwriter of the Plan.

-The Plan is administered by the Board of Trustees of the College Savings Plan of Nevada (the "Board"), chaired by
+The Wealthfront 529 College Savings Plan (Plan) is administered by the Board of Trustees of the College Savings

-the Nevada State Treasurer.
+Plans of Nevada (Board).
 Ascensus Broker Dealer Services, Inc. ("ABD") serves as the Program Manager.

 Please refer to the Plan Description for the privacy statements of the Board and ABD.